The Dope on Dopamine Fasting: Expert Answers to Your Digital Detox Questions

 Our minds are so habituated to a heightened level of engagement from near-constant phone or computer interaction that taking a pause seems wise.
 But when it comes to video games, TikTok, and other high-dopamine-hit engagements, doing a “fast” isn’t the way to go because you’re not really changing anything about your brain.
 It’s better to moderate your device usage to have an effect that’s less negative than stopping cold.

-Q: Can a digital detox help your brain overcome addictions to compulsive behaviors like checking social media and high levels of stimulus delivered via texts and alerts?
+Q: Can a digital detox help cut down on compulsive social-media checking and curb a bad habit of constantly checking texts and alerts?

+Social media and texting, when used in moderation, are a regular part of modern life.
+But when these devices draw you away from more necessary activities, or impair your ability to do daily tasks, they become destructive.
+Fully abstaining for digital devices isn’t always practical, but timed breaks seem to work.
 I have college-age clients who put their phones in timed lock boxes for, say, three hours during their study time.
 Once the box is locked, there’s no opening it without a sledgehammer.
-This technique is referred to as “precommitment,” and in my experience, it is much more effective than other phone apps.
+This technique is referred to as “precommitment.”

 Q: Can individuals exert control over their dopamine levels or is sensitivity to stimulation just baked into your DNA?

 The timed lock box is a good example of exerting control, except you’re not really controlling your dopamine; you’re moderating your behavior.
 That’s about the best anyone can do.
 Another kind of moderation is setting an alarm to signal when it’s time to exit a game or social media, or shutting down the Internet at 10pm to avoid interrupting sleep with multiple dopamine hits.

 Q: Are there risks associated with dopamine fasting?
 Should people be trying it?